martat97/numerical_analysis_2022-23/README.md

 We select the first 3200 images, we apply a reshape from 2D to 1D, then **build a tree** with **BallTree()** function.
 Then again with 6400.

 Notice that, precomputing all the first 6400 images reshaped was a possibility, was not applied because was not necessarily, the building of the trees is taking low time.
-Of course could have beeen considered if the time is too high.
+Of course could have beeen considered if the time was too high.

 At the end we obtain a **list of 6 trees**.